Meizu M6 miniPlayer: Customization and variants

 The two versions have different firmware and the screen does not work if the wrong one is loaded.
 The RESOURCE.BIN files are the same, however.

-There was also a special SP edition where the back metal plate would be black matte, instead of shiny metal.
+The SP edition has a black matte back metal plate, instead of shiny metal.

 M6SL and M6SE

 A slimmer version of the miniPlayer, named Meizu M6SL (M6 "slim"), was released at the end of September 2007.
 The main difference from the original edition is the decreased thickness—7 mm (like the M3 Music Card) instead of 10 mm and new, better quality, Wolfson produced DACs.